 You can override the linker on a per-program basis.
 By default the linker is chosen according to the languages used by the program.
 For instance, a program that includes C++ source code would use the C++ compiler to link.
-The \LINK variable must hold the name of a command that can be passed all the .o file names as arguments.
-Note that the name of the underlying program is not passed to \LINK; typically one uses '\$0':
+The \LINK variable must hold the name of a command that can be passed all the .o file names and libraries to link against as arguments.
+Note that the name of the underlying program is not passed to \LINK; typically one uses '\$@':

+'''

-maude\LINK = \$(CCLD) -magic -o \$0
+maude_LINK = $(CCLD) -magic -o $@

+'''